 Let $F$ be a field.
-By an \emph{$F$-algebra} is meant a vector space $A$ over $F$ endowed with a bilinar multiplication map $A\times A\to A,\:(a,b)\mapsto ab$.
-An $F$-algebra $A$ is said to be \emph{unital} if it possesses an element $1=1_A$ such that $1a=a1=a$ for all $a\in A$.
-In this article, we will consider the problems of von-Neumann finiteness and reversibility for the classes of non-associative algebras defined below.
+An \emph{$F$-algebra} is a vector space $A$ over $F$ endowed with a bilinear multiplication map $A\times A\to A,\:(a,b)\mapsto ab$.
+An $F$-algebra $A$ is said to be \emph{unital} if it possesses a multiplicative identity element $1=1_A$.
+In this article, we will consider the problem of characterising von-Neumann finiteness and reversibility for the classes of non-associative algebras defined below.